Sunday, October 4, 2020

 For this year's Halloween article I was going to post some traditional cover art featuring ghouls, ghosts and goblins, but after a recent encounter of the critter kind I decided to switch to beasts instead.

 You see, about a month ago I noticed a large raccoon sitting atop the cedar fence in my back yard.
 It was late in the day, maybe two hours before sunset.
-I called my wife over and we both watched the critter watching us until it finally got bored and moved out of sight behind the roof of our shed, all the while balancing on the pickets like Olga Korbut.
-We figured it was just making its way down the fence-line to somewhere else.
+I called my wife over and we both watched the critter watching us until it finally got bored and moved out of sight behind the roof of our shed, all the while balancing on the pickets like a gymnast.
+We assumed it was just making its way down the fence-line to somewhere else.
 I didn't have time to grab my camera but afterward we did discuss things like distemper and rabies.
-Here in the city you almost never spot raccoons in the daytime, or at least we never have.
+Here in the city you almost never spot raccoons in the daytime, or at least we rarely have.
 Seeing one sunning itself so blatantly was definitely unusual, and could be the sign of a malady.

 The next morning when I looked on the far side of shed I was horrified by what I found.
 Scat everywhere!
 On the shed roof, in its rain-gutter, and littering the concrete space between the fence.
 Gross!
 Disgusting!
 And yes---Scary!